CSaldajeno/Cse15L-lab2/lab2.md

 ![Image6](no_password.png)

 ### Part C
 Something I learned about in week 3 is the .ssh command.
-I find it convenient how you can log in to your remote account without a password after runnign mkdir .ssh, logging out of remote account and running the scp command with a public key.
+I find it convenient how you can log in to your remote account without a password after running mkdir .ssh, logging out of remote account and running the scp command.